 Under $21,000 for Most Students

-Most classes are four credits and you only pay for the courses you need to take.
-Most students with an associate’s degree complete the program for under $21,000.
+Most classes are four credits, and you only pay for the courses you need to take.
+The majority of our students with an associate’s degree complete the program for under $21,000.

 You will automatically be considered for all types of financial aid once you have completed the financial aid application process.
 Merrimack also offers payment plans.